beancount/docs/docs/beancount_v3.md

 The story around how precision and tolerances are dealt with hasn't been great, for two reasons:

 -   **Explicit tolerance option.** I've tried to design the tolerance (used for balancing transactions) to be automatic and automatically inferred from statistics from the numbers in the input.
 The results aren't great.
-In v3 I aim to provide an explicit option for setting the tolerance per currency.
+In Vnext I aim to provide an explicit option for setting the tolerance per currency.

 -   **Precision.** There are various places where numbers get rendered in v2: the reports code, the SQL query, and debugging scripts, and the way precision is set hasn't been used consistently.
 The precision also needs to be explicitly settable by the user.